Go for a short run, just far enough to

 You go out and run and you feel alive.

-But there is more, and when you find it you no longer struggle and strive.
+find it you no longer struggle and strive.

 Now you are connected and the ground runs with you.